The Reality of Student Loans: 3 Things You Should Know

 Some other advantages a federal student loan offers:

-• Interest-free loans while in college: The federal government will pay the interest for recipients of subsidized student loans (based on financial need) while they are in college.
+• Interest-free while in college: The federal government will pay the interest for recipients of subsidized student loans (based on financial need) while they are in college.
 This is not available with private loans.

 • Income-based Repayment Options: Several income-based repayment options are available to make repayment more manageable.
-Students can apply to get their monthly student loan payments reduced to a percentage of their income.

 To sum it all up, student loans are an option available to help you fund your college education.
 However, you should borrow responsibly.
 Do not fall into the trap of borrowing the maximum amount of loans available to you.